Are you an adviser? Go to Unbiased Pro

 How do SIPP contributions work?

-You can put 100% of your income into a SIPP each tax year up to the maximum of £60,000, which includes personal contributions, employer contributions and tax relief.
+You can put 100% of your income into a SIPP each tax year up to the maximum of £60,000, which includes personal pension contributions, employer contributions and tax relief.

+Anything above this amount will not be eligible for tax relief.
 If you aren’t working, you can contribute up to £3,600 a year, equating to £2,880 from you and £720 in tax relief.

+If your employer agrees to pay into your SIPP, they can contribute either by cheque, direct debit or BACS.
 There’s no limit to the amount an employer can contribute besides the £60,000 cap for tax relief.

 Get pension advice